Safety-Preserving PTQ via Contrastive Alignment Loss: Experiments

 \subsection{Main Results}

 Our main results are presented in Table~\ref{tab:main_results}.
-The data demonstrates that on models with explicit safety fine-tuning (LLaMA3.1 and LLaMA2-7B), as well as implicit alignment (Mistral), our proposed AAQ method consistently achieves the best safety performance without compromising general capabilities.
+The data demonstrates that across models with varying levels of safety fine-tuning—from explicitly RLHF-aligned models (LLaMA3.1-8B and LLaMA2-7B) to a model with strong inherent safety alignment (Qwen2-7B)—our proposed CAQ method consistently achieves the best safety performance without compromising general capabilities.

-On LLaMA3.1-8B, AAQ reaches a safety score of \textbf{60.1}, significantly outperforming strong SOTA baselines such as OSTQuant (57.5) and SpinQuant (54.6).
-Notably, this safety gain does not come at the cost of utility: AAQ maintains a competitive zero-shot average of \textbf{65.54}, marginally surpassing OSTQuant (65.32) and SpinQuant (64.57).
+On LLaMA3.1-8B, CAQ reaches a safety score of \textbf{60.1}, significantly outperforming strong SOTA baselines such as OSTQuant (57.5) and SpinQuant (54.6).
+Notably, this safety gain does not come at the cost of utility: CAQ maintains a competitive zero-shot average of \textbf{65.54}, marginally surpassing OSTQuant (65.32) and SpinQuant (64.57).

-This trend holds for the LLaMA2-7B model, where AAQ achieves a safety score of \textbf{49.7}, effectively recovering the full-precision safety performance (50.0) and outperforming the closest baseline (OSTQuant at 48.9).
-Even on Mistral-7B, which lacks explicit safety tuning, AAQ demonstrates superior robustness, achieving \textbf{57.8} safety accuracy compared to 57.1 for OSTQuant.
+This trend holds for the LLaMA2-7B model, where CAQ achieves a safety score of \textbf{49.7}, effectively recovering the full-precision safety performance (50.0) and outperforming the closest baseline (OSTQuant at 48.9).
+On Qwen2-7B, which exhibits a notably high baseline safety score (69.4 for the fine-tuned FP16 model), CAQ achieves \textbf{66.8}, outperforming OSTQuant (66.5) and SpinQuant (65.6).
+While the absolute gap over baselines is narrower on Qwen2-7B due to the model's strong inherent alignment, CAQ still consistently achieves the best safety score among all W4A4 methods, demonstrating its effectiveness across diverse model families with varying levels of safety tuning.

 Although our model exhibits a slight increase in PPL, this phenomenon is primarily attributed to a reduction in predictive certainty rather than a loss of fundamental knowledge.
-Our results confirm that AAQ effectively resolves the trade-off between efficiency, utility, and safety.
+Our results confirm that CAQ effectively resolves the trade-off between efficiency, utility, and safety.
 A detailed per-category breakdown of these safety results is available in Appendix~\ref{sec:per-category_results}, and full zero-shot task results are provided in Appendix~\ref{sec:zero_shot_eval}.